mcpython4-coding/Documentation/mcpython/util/math.md

         :param ny: the size in y direction
         :param nz: the size in z direction
         :param faces: which faces to generate
-        :return: an tuple of length 6 representing each face
+        :return: a tuple of length 6 representing each face

         variable top